Home » Do Parrots Need Their Beaks Trimmed?

 Parrots’ beaks become rough and uneven if they can’t rub them against textured surfaces.

-Check for plugged nostrils (nares), which signifies that a nutritional deficiency is causing the overgrowth.
+Check for plugged nostrils (nares), which signifies a nutritional deficiency.

-According to MSD Veterinary Manual, a vitamin A deficiency can affect the beak’s appearance, making it rough and sore, sometimes causing small cracks to develop.
+According to the MSD Veterinary Manual, a vitamin A deficiency can affect the beak’s appearance, making it rough and sore, sometimes causing tiny cracks.

 Certain medical conditions can lead to a rough and uneven beak texture.